 The town also became notorious for its French corsairs (aka pirates).
 It was the era of the high seas, and merchant ships from neighboring England, Spain, and the Netherlands were fair game in this war of attrition.
 The town became wealthy as its pirates and sailors brought back wealth from their travels.

 During WWII the city remained a strategic base, with additional fortifications added around Saint Malo by the Germans.
-A good portion of the city was destroyed during its liberation in 1944, as Allied soldiers advanced inland (the city is located about 200 kilometers from Omaha Beach).
+A good portion of the city was destroyed during its liberation in 1944, as Allied soldiers advanced inland, as the city is located about 120 miles (200 km) from Omaha Beach.

 With massive reconstruction projects after the war, the city remains one of the jewels of this part of Brittany, with plenty of things to do and see.